samualon/digital-garden/content/School/RIS/Economies of scale.md

 Twee soorten economies of scale, internal en external.

+When a company reaches the maximum economies of scale, that is called the [[Marginal efficiency scale]].

 ## Internal
 Hangt af van het efficient beheer van resources van een bedrijf.